Thoughts for a Mormon Friend in Religious Crisis

 Yes.
 We inherited those from Masonry, and fortunately we saw fit to remove them from our rituals.
 I consider that inspiration, and we can always use more of it.

-[Thanks for reading!
-You might also like “Controversial Topics in Mormonism”.]
+If you like these thoughts, you might also like “Controversial Topics in Mormonism.”